Oskar123456/gamedev_eksamensproject_2025/README.md

   - Pause and Show Menu : Escape (closes UI if active, otherwise pauses and shows menu)
   - Skip Current Level : R
   - Quick Potion From Inventory to Belt : Left Shift + Click on Potion in Inventory
-  - Talk to NPC in Town : E
+  - Interact with Shopkeeper : E

 #### Inventory Management